 We have exciting opportunities for nurses to join our low secure mental health

 services, here at Clifton House in York.
-Working with Female patients we value your skills and experiences to be part of our multidisciplinary team, and your wellbeing is a priority we value.
+Working with male patients on either our assessment and treatment ward or our rehabilitation ward, we value your skills and experiences to be part of our multidisciplinary team, and your wellbeing is a priority we value.
 We require the post holders to be an effective team player; committed to equal opportunities and non-discriminatory practices.
 Clifton House will offer you a stimulating, challenging and rewarding working environment where you will contribute to the continual development of the service and the wellbeing and recovery of our patients.

 You will have excellent communication skills, be self-assured, emotionally resilient and adaptable to patient needs.
 Maintaining clear boundaries and consistencies within the team you will be working closely with and guided by the wider MDT.